0x1nf3cted/parcer/README.md

 ### Important Information

-Please be aware that this feature is still in development and may not be stable for production use.
+Please be aware that this project is still in development and may not be stable for production use.
 Use it at your own risk.

-### Project Under Development
+### Contribution

 This project is actively under development.
 You're encouraged to explore, test, and provide feedback.
 Contributions in the form of bug reports, feature requests, or code contributions are welcome.
-Please see our [contribution guidelines](CONTRIBUTING.md) for more details on how to get involved.
+Please see our [contribution guidelines](https://github.com/duckduckcodes/parcer/blob/main/CONTRIBUTING.md) for more details on how to get involved.